unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/mult_vis_in_fig.md

 ![Simple Coordinated Multiple Views](../images/two_plots.png)

-By using the data from the tutorials we can create a big image with every plot.
+By using the data from the tutorials we can create a big image with every type of plot.

 With so many plots at once it's incentivised to set a fixed resolution in your figure to order the plots evenly (Code below).